ReinhardWansch/tenzies-SCRIMBA/README.md

 ## proposed Improvements

-- ✅ Add a Timer and a roll counter to see how quickly you can win the game
+- ✅ Add a Timer
+- Add a roll counter to see how quickly you can win the game